Tour of Beijing Workers' Stadium Concludes for Users of International Web Portal of Beijing

 Felix Amiss, an architect from the United Kingdom, during an interview

 Felix Amiss, an architect from the United Kingdom, praised the stadium's reconstruction from a professional standpoint.
-He said that the renovated stadium not only serves as an important international hub linking Beijing with the world, but also gives back to residents through its architecture and surrounding environment.
-He also commended the well-developed transport system around the venue, viewing it as a sign of Beijing's capacity as a megacity to incorporate all the resources, including technologies and transport facilities for effective urban governance.
+He said that the renovated stadium not only serves as an important international hub linking Beijing with the rest of the world, but also gives back to residents through its architecture and surrounding environment.
+He also commended the well-developed transport system around the venue, viewing it as a sign of Beijing's capacity as a megacity to incorporate all the resources, including technologies and transport facilities, for effective urban governance.

 After the tour, participants shared their impressions of the visit and their experiences using the International Web Portal of Beijing and "BeijingService".